MicrochipTech/AzureDemo_AnyCloud/README.md

 **Note** To execute AT commands from a terminal to learn the [AnyCloud™](https://github.com/MicrochipTech/PIC32MZW1_AnyCloud) software, make sure the terminal application has the capability to append `\r\n` (Carriage Return + Line Feed) to the commands you are executing.
 The AT commands are not executed without the `\r\n` terminating characters.

-### Step 2 - Read the Device Certificate from the Module
+### Step 2 - Read the Root and Device Certificates from the Module

 The device certificate file will be needed when we create the device in Azure IoT Central using the individual enrollment method.
+Another option is to use the group enrollment method which requires uploading the root certificate file to the Azure IoT Central application, so that any device which presents a leaf certificate that was derived from the root certificate will automatically be granted access to registration.

 #### 2.1 The **Device** certificate can be read out of the WFI32 module by executing the `WFI32_DeviceCert.py` script.
 The certificate file will be named based on the device's Common Name (i.e. `<"COMMON_NAME">.PEM`).
 Execute the following command in a PowerShell or Command Prompt window: